Lakes in Bengaluru: Terminology

-Lakes are called keres (ಕೆರೆ) in Kannada language, and are traditionally referred to as tanks.
+Lakes are called keregalu (ಕೆರೆಗಳು) in Kannada language, and are traditionally referred to as tanks.
 Researcher Rohan D'Souza has suggested that the concept of 'kere' and 'lake' differ; for example the former also refers to the wetland and bund while the latter focuses more on a body of water surrounded by land.
 When the forest department started to have a larger role in the administration of these waterbodies in the 1980s the word 'lake' started to be used as compared to 'kere' or 'tank'.
 In accordance with this terminology, communication and practices related to these waterbodies were impacted.
 Anthropologist Smriti Srinivas writes that tank is also a simplification that incorporates both natural and manmade waterbodies into its context since identification of bodies of water in the region that were historically natural is a task.'
 A 1986 report classifies some tanks as 'disused' tanks.'

 There is no specific definition for what a lake is in India.
 Urban lakes also have no specific definition.
 In Bangalore, smaller waterbodies 1-3 acre in size are called gokattes and waterbodies less than 1 acre are called kuntes.
 The words kere and katte go back to usage by the Hoysala's.
 Kaluves can be translated as canals, while in the context of Bangalore rajakaluves refer to bigger or large canals, channels or drains, specifically storm water drains, that connect the lake cascades.
 Kalyanis refer to square tanks used for immersion (see temple tanks).'
 Other bodies of water include a well, 'bhavi', and pond for domestic use, 'kola'.'